The Ungraceful Guide | Budget Travel Guides

 View from the top prayer Hall

 Vat Phou, which means Mountain Temple, was built at the foot of Mount Phou Khao.
-The majority of the temple complex was built from the 11th – 13th centuries although it can trace some of its buildings back as far as the 5th century to when Champasak was the epicenter of the universe for the Laotians, some archaeologists believe it may well have been the first Angkorian temple ever built.
+The majority of the temple complex was built from the 11th – 13th centuries although we can trace some of its buildings back as far as the 5th century to when Champasak was the epicentre of the universe for the Laotians, some archaeologists believe it may well have been the first Angkorian temple ever built.

 As with the Angkor temples, symbolism plays a massive part in the design and location of the temple.
 The shadow of the phallic-shaped mountain peak of Phou Kao was chosen as the site for this important place of worship as it was thought to represent the embodiment of Shiva a god who is often depicted as a Phallic shape, that’s right people… he’s a willy god, and we spent the whole day giggling like teenage girls at the fact.

 The spring nearby was associated with Shiva’s wife, the goddess Parvati.
-Water runs underground from the mountain peak, rising through Parvati and “bathes Shiva”, from here the water is directed through numerous man made dams, reservoirs and willy shaped statues (*giggles uncontrollably) before flowing into the Mekong.
+Water runs underground from the mountain peak, rising through Parvati and “bathes Shiva”, from here the water is directed through numerous man-made dams, reservoirs and willy-shaped statues (*giggles uncontrollably) before flowing into the Mekong.
 To this day the water is still collected by locals who believe it to have “Magical” or at the very least spiritual properties.

 Apart from the views, which are out of this world, the mix of Buddhist and Khmer idols and imagery is absolutely fascinating.
-On the same site one prayer hall contains four Buddha images and is fully decked out as a place of worship surrounded by images and carvings from Hindu mythology and directly behind is the Shiva spring.
+On the same site, one prayer hall contains four Buddha images and is fully decked out as a place of worship surrounded by images and carvings from Hindu mythology and directly behind is the Shiva spring.

 We spent a good few hours wandering around the complex and museum site despite the fact that it was rainy and miserable when we went.
 That will tell you how impressed we were with the sight.
 We honestly cannot recommend the place highly enough.
 If you’re into art, culture, history or just love a bit of a hike in the fresh air, this place has it all.
-We would recommend that you start with the museum first thought as it will help you make more sense of what you’re seeing as you wander through the complex.
+We would recommend that you start with the museum first as it will help you make more sense of what you’re seeing as you wander through the complex.

 Hogan hikes